StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 [Office Reassessments][office-form].
 Students that satisfactorily
-meet the requirements given on the linked form will be given the opportunity to solve a new exercise on the instructor's whiteboard that will be immediately marked.
+meet the requirements given on the linked form will be given the opportunity to solve a new exercise for credit.

-A student receiving a **✓** in this way may not earn a second **✓** for the same standard until the following week.
-Only two reassessments are allowed per week.

 Note that availability for this opportunity may be limited due to student demand, particularly later in the semester.

-## Makeup Quiz
+## Missed Quizzes

-Students that miss one or more quizzes due to an excusable absence will be allowed to complete a **Makeup Quiz** near the end of the semester.
+Students that miss one or more quizzes due to excused absences may request additional time on the second Comprehensive Mastery Quiz held near the end of the semester.
-The Makeup Quiz is the same format as a Comprehensive Mastery Quiz, except the exercises that may be attempted are based upon which quizzes were excused.

 ## Final Exam

 The **Final Exam** is the same format as a Comprehensive Mastery Quiz, except that students will have 120 minutes and no revisions will be allowed.

-Up to four **✱** marks earned on the Final Exam will be automatically upgraded to **✓**.
+Instead, up to four **✱** marks earned on the Final Exam will be automatically upgraded to **✓**.

-In particular, solving exercises on the Final Exam has the same benefit as solving exercises on Mastery Quizzes.
+In particular, demonstrating mastery on the Final Exam has the same benefit as demonstrating mastery on Mastery Quizzes throughout the semester, so students who keep up with the material throughout the semester will have a shorter final than students who attempt to cram everything in at the last minute.

+## Student Data

+Grade data will be provided to students via regular printed progress reports.
+Students may also opt-in to using the [Gradescope][gradescope] app to receive instant notficiation of quiz results via email and the web.

 ## Academic Honesty